euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Cloud Client LIbraries.md

 - Bq
 	- Manage datasets, tables and other BigQuery entities and run queries
 - Gsutil
-	- Perform tasks in Cloud
+	- Perform tasks in Cloud Storage.
+Allows create and manage buckets, upload, download, and delete objects, move copy and rename objects and access stored data
+- Cloud SDK can be install on-permise and needs to be initialized `gcloud init`
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3ODUzMzMzMF19
+eyJoaXN0b3J5IjpbMTY0NTgzMjMxN119
 -->